EXPLAINER: How fake electors tried to throw result to Trump - NewsBreak

 After the certificates are opened, they are passed off to four tellers — two from the House and two from the Senate — who announce the results.
 House tellers include one representative from each party and are appointed by the House speaker.
 At the end of the count, the vice president announces the name of the next president.

 The certification of the results on Jan.
-6, 2021, was upended as a mob of Trump's supporters fought past police and broke into the Capitol, halting the process and forcing lawmakers and Pence into hiding.
-Biden's victory in the Electoral College was certified in the early morning of Jan.
+6, 2021, was fought past police and , halting the process and forcing lawmakers and Pence into hiding.
+Biden’s victory in the Electoral College was certified in the early morning of Jan.
 7 after it took police all day to clear the rioters and secure the building.

 SO WHAT WERE TRUMP ALLIES TRYING TO DO?